 - On-premise solutions involve a large upfront cost for the license fee and is therefore considered a capital investment

 - There may be associated hardware and IT support set-up costs, depending on your existing infrastructure

 - You are responsible for all maintenance, upgrades, and backups etc. If you don’t have the appropriate in-house expertise you may have to buy it

 - Despite the initial ongoing investment, the total cost of ownership is usually lower over the years

 - You have greater control and flexibility to customize your system in any way that is necessary to ensure it works efficiently for your business.

 However, customizations can be problematic if the software provider updates the software, both in terms of cost and practical implementation

 - You have full control over your data security, which does mean you need to have excellent data protocol procedures in place.
 However, this may be preferable to you if you’re dealing with lots of sensitive information

 - There is an upfront cost for the license and you also pay a monthly fee for it to be stored in the cloud on your own private server

 - You own the software and get the five-year cost-benefit of ownership

-- You still need to factor in the ongoing costs involved in maintaining and upgrading the servers and hardware on your premises
+- You still need to factor in the ongoing costs involved in maintaining and upgrading the servers and the hardware on your premises

-- You have the freedom of any customisations and add-ons and benefit from superior integrations with all systems.
+- You have the freedom of any customizations and add-ons and benefit from superior integrations with all systems.
 This means situations such as software upgrades from the provider can be managed much more easily due to the dual web browser access

 - You retain full control of data and data security, but with the added practical benefit of information being stored in the cloud where it cannot be damaged or destroyed